openstack-archive/qinling/README.rst

 Getting started with Qinling
 ----------------------------

-**Currently, RESTful API is the only way to interact with Qinling, python-qinlingclient is still under development.**
+**Currently, you can interact with Qinling using python-qinlingclient or sending RESTful API directly.
+Both ways are described in this guide.**

 ``httpie`` is a convenient tool to send HTTP request, make sure you installed ``httpie`` via ``pip install httpie`` before playing with Qinling.

+If you prefer to use CLI, please make sure python-qinlingclient is installed.

 Perform following commands on your local host, the process will create runtime/function/execution in Qinling.